 OutlinesOutloud: www.outlinesoutloud.com This is a study tool that allows students to study anywhere without having to haul their textbooks or laptop with them.
 With OOL, they can study while they’re walking, commuting, waiting in between classes, involved in after school activities, or even just getting ready for school in the morning—in short, they can make more efficient use of their time, which gives them more free time later.
 If they are auditory learners, it provides the opportunity to study in the way most effective for their particular learning style.
 If they are visual learners, it adds to the quality of their study by providing the opportunity for absorbing the information via another sensory channel.
 With increasing numbers of school districts making iPads available ,students can type and save their class notes straight to their devices (if the teacher permits that in class time), so the notes are ready to listen to right away.
 It’s a really convenient and easy way to study anywhere.

-I hope you find these educational tech tools useful in encouraging your child and helping them do well in school.
+I hope you find these online learning tools useful in encouraging your child and helping them do well in school.